MoYapro/homeCluster/README.md

 This is only for my personal pleasure.
 Feel free to use at your own risk.

+Structure
+---
+This file describes how to set up the cluster and maintains a todo-list of stuff I'd like to realise.
+In the installments directory are all application configurations each in a separate folder.
+To deploy one of the applications on your cluster do

+`kubectl apply -f ./installments/[application]`

 Install Hypriot on all SD cards
 ---